kanyun157/tuxracer-vr/README.md

 # Extreme Tuxracer VR

 Patches for Oculus Rift support!
-Please read the following carefully for installing and running with proper settings to it to work acceptably.
+Please have patience and read the following for running with proper settings and getting it to work acceptably.
 WARNING: A decent gaming graphics card is necessary!
 Integrated graphics hardware won't cut it.

 ## Install